j-schreiber/js-sf-cli-plugin/messages/orgmanifest.md

 # errors.no-released-package-version

-No released package version found for package id %s and version %s
+No released version found for package id %s and version %s on devhub %s.

 # errors.package-requires-install-key